-The Constitution and Bylaws may be amended by electronic vote or during the business meeting held during each conference.
+The Constitution and Bylaws may be amended by electronic vote or during the business meeting held during the conference.
 Proposed amendments to the Constitution and Bylaws will be filed with the Secretary in time to be mailed to the membership at least thirty (30) days prior to the date of the Electronic vote or business meeting during which they are to be considered.
 Amendments to this document shall only be approved when voted upon favorably by at least two-thirds (2/3) of the AACE membership present at a business meeting.
 Suspension of Constitution and Bylaws, rules, or standing rules, may be considered by the membership for temporary deviations as necessary to conduct affairs of the association.
 Suspensions to the Constitution and Bylaws, rules, or standing rules shall only be approved when voted upon favorably by at least two-thirds (2/3) of the AACE membership participating in a business meeting.

 Long Range Management Plan

 The Board of Directors will conduct the business of the Association in accordance with the goals and objectives outlined in the Long Range Management Plan document.
 Modifications to the Long Range Plan will require a majority vote of the Board of Directors.